whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 4. Changelogs: Removed many things
     - Touchpad now uses polling mode with SSDT-ELAN-Polling.aml with automatic activation of FMCN and SSCN with USTP=1 for proper clicks
     - Trimmed down SSDT-S510UA-KabyLakeR.aml and removed SSDT-RP01_PEGP for X510UA-BQ490
-    - Removed XHC AAPL injections as not required as of Sierra
+    - Removed XHC AAPL properties as not required as of Sierra
     - Removed Sinetek-rtsx.kext as the SD Card Reader is connected via USB
     - Removed SSDT-UIA.aml and included USBPorts.kext and information for proper USB configuration and working BT after sleep
     - Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup.kext is enough.